MaxMelcher/mevitco.profile.runtime/README.md

 ## Post-Deployment Configuration

-After deployment (~30 seconds), you need to change the docker container.
-See installation / configuration guide [https://profile.mevitco.de/installation](https://profile.mevitco.de/installation)
+After deployment (~30 seconds).
+Afterwards the container will be automatically downloaded and provisioned (~60 seconds).

+Afterwards you can configure the solution: [https://profile.mevitco.de/installation](https://profile.mevitco.de/installation)

 ## Customer Usage Attribution